Context-specific kernel-based hidden Markov model for time series analysis: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the Spanish Ministry of Science and Innovation through the PID2019-109247GB-I00 and DSTREAMS project and by the H2020 IoTwins projects (Distributed digital twins for industrial SMEs: A big-data platform) funded by the EU under the call ICT-11-2018-2019, Grant Agreement No.~857191.
+This work was partially supported by the Spanish Ministry of Science and Innovation through the PID2019-109247GB-I00 and DSTREAMS project RTC2019-006871-7.
 This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.